What is a Counselor?

 In the United States, there were 31,800 jobs for Counselor in 2016.
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Counselor by 2026.
-Due to new job openings and attrition, there will be an average of 3,900 job openings in this field each year.
+The BLS estimates 3,900 yearly job openings in this field.

 The states with the most job growth for Counselor are Arizona, Virginia, and Colorado.
 Watch out if you plan on working in Rhode Island, Idaho, or Louisiana.
 These states have the worst job growth for this type of profession.